erickayalarias/Backend-Hackaton/README.md

 You will find in src-folder all the files and folders in order, also some comments in the files.

-NOTE: I didn't make a lot of comments because in most cases the name of the function, tell you what that function is doing.

 <p align="center"> LIST OF TASKS DEMANDED</p>